-Every worker is entitled to an annual paid vacation after a year on the job.
+Employees are entitled to an annual paid vacation after a year on the job.
 Employees with less than five years in the company have the right to a vacation period of 14 working days; those with more than five years, to 18 working days.

 Vacations cannot be fractioned for periods shorter than a week and may not be replaced with additional payment or any other form of compensation.
-The salary for the vacation period must be paid by the employer on the day before vacations begin.
+The salary for the vacation period must be paid by the employer on the day before it begins.